PeterKwesiAnsah/bangScript/README.md

 #### BangScript
 A JavaScript-like (not-JavaScript) scripting language built from scratch for fun and learning purposes.
-It’s written in Go, with plans to port the runtime to C/C++ for performance, reduced runtime overhead and lower-level control.
+It’s written in Go, with plans to port the interpreter to C for performance, reduced runtime overhead and lower-level control.

 ##### Features
 - Dynamic Type System